amberframework/docs/cookbook/json-api.md

 04:09:54 Generate   | (INFO) new       src/controllers/post_controller.cr
 ```

-This will create a fully scaffolded JSON API.
+This is a fully scaffolded JSON API.

 ### Custom